bihor/fp_newsletter/Documentation/Administrator/Index.rst

   plugin.tx_fpnewsletter.view.templateRootPaths.1 = fileadmin/bsdist/theme/tmpl/fp_newsletter/Templates/

 There is a text and a HTML version.
-And there is an english and a german version of this template.
+And there is an english and a german version of this template (but not for the admin-templates).
 The translate-ViewHelper can not be used in this templates thats why you need to create a template for every used language.
 The default template is in german.
 SubscribeVerify1.html contains the english text.
 You can use this email-templates like this::

   SubscribeVerify<LANGUID>.html and SubscribeVerify<LANGUID>.txt

 Only for the language 0 you must remove the number.
 For the language 1 SubscribeVerify1.html is used automatically.

+You can switch off this behavior with the setting email.dontAppendL = 1!
+In this case you should use the variable {sys_language_uid} in the email templates.
+You could use <f:if condition="{sys_language_uid} == 1"> to use more than one language in one template.

 .. _admin-newsletter: